Pocket Reduction Surgery Near You in Kingwood, Houston TX 77339

 The jawbone, gums, and arches of the mouth are meant to hug the teeth tightly.
 Sometimes the tissues and bone around the teeth can become weakened by periodontal disease, which creates “pockets” around the teeth where bacteria grow.
 The growth of bacteria accelerates the loss of bone and the decay of tissues around the teeth, so it is important to reduce the pocket’s size.
-Our dentist near you can evaluate your teeth to see whether surgical or non-surgical pocket reduction procedures can help you.
+Our dentist near you in 77339, can evaluate your teeth to see whether surgical or non-surgical pocket reduction in Kingwood, TX, can help you.

 When the pockets around the teeth become too deep to keep clean through a regular at-home oral hygiene regimen effectively, it becomes necessary to perform a pocket reduction surgery or other treatments.
 Keeping the pockets clean helps to prevent the disease from spreading to healthy gum and bone tissue.

 During the pocket reduction procedure, the dentist goes underneath the gum tissue and cleans out the bacteria collected there.
 After the bacteria and diseased tissues have been removed, it is easier for the gums to reattach to the bone to close the pocket.
-If you need a dentist in Kingwood, TX, to perform pocket reduction near you, Houston Oral Healthcare Specialists can help.
+If you need pocket reduction, our dentist in Kingwood, TX at Houston Oral Healthcare Specialists can help.
 We can perform pocket reduction and oral cleanings to keep your mouth looking and feeling great.

 Non-Surgical Pocket Reduction

 For pocket reduction in Kingwood, TX, there are both surgical and non-surgical options.
 For the best results in treating the effects of periodontal disease (gum disease), surgery is often necessary, but for less severe cases, a non-surgical cleaning can help.
 Non-surgical treatments for pocket reduction include a deep cleaning of the teeth.
 For more advanced stages of gum disease, a surgical procedure may be necessary.